 In almost all situations SQL databases are vertically scalable.
-This means that you can increase the load on a single server by increasing things like RAM, CPU or SSD.
-But on the other hand NoSQL databases are horizontally scalable.
+This means that you can increase the load on a single server by increasing things like RAM, CPU, or SSD.
+But on the other hand, NoSQL databases are horizontally scalable.
 This means that you handle more traffic by sharding, or adding more servers in your NoSQL database.
 It is similar to adding more floors to the same building versus adding more buildings to the neighborhood.
 Thus NoSQL can ultimately become larger and more powerful, making these databases the preferred choice for large or ever-changing data sets.

-SQL databases are table-based on the other hand NoSQL databases are either key-value pairs, document-based, graph databases or wide-column stores.
+SQL databases are table-based on the other hand NoSQL databases are either key-value pairs, document-based, graph databases, or wide-column stores.
 This makes relational SQL databases a better option for applications that require multi-row transactions such as an accounting system or for legacy systems that were built for a relational structure.

-SQL databases follow ACID properties (Atomicity, Consistency, Isolation and Durability) whereas the NoSQL database follows the Brewers CAP theorem (Consistency, Availability and Partition tolerance).
+SQL databases follow ACID properties (Atomicity, Consistency, Isolation, and Durability) whereas the NoSQL database follows the Brewers CAP theorem (Consistency, Availability, and Partition tolerance).

-Key highlights on SQL vs NoSQL:
+Key Highlights on SQL vs NoSQL

 |RELATIONAL DATABASE MANAGEMENT SYSTEM (RDBMS)||Non-relational or distributed database system.|

-|These databases have fixed or static or predefined schema||They have have dynamic schema|
+|These databases have fixed or static or predefined schema||They have a dynamic schema|

 |These databases are not suited for hierarchical data storage.||These databases are best suited for hierarchical data storage.|